valluri-tech/React/ReactWebSite/dynamic-context/README.md

 5. We have also used context api so that a nested component somewhere deep can update the context.

-6. NOTE : Did not understand the point as to why we had to put 'toggleTheme' function inside the constrcutor.
+6. +NOTE : Did not understand the point as to why we had to put 'toggleTheme' function inside the constrcutor.
+   -NOTE : moved the function outside the constructor and Arrowed it.